freerror/simple-lua-neovim/README.md

 -  my work for enabling me to slack off

 # TODOs
-- TODO Investigate dropping all package management for more control and stability (particularly around what loads and when)
+- TODO Investigate incorporated/default/minimal package management for more control and stability (particularly around what loads and when)
 - TODO Incorporate LSP, Treesitter, DAP and other niceties